 This is where a Special Needs Trust (“SNT”) that is self-settled can come into play.
 This is also referred to as a “First-Party Special Needs Trust”.
 An SNT is used to allow the beneficiary to qualify for certain means-tested government benefits like Medicaid or Supplemental Security Income (“SSI”).

 For a First-Party SNT to work, there are very strict requirements that must be met.
 If you meet the requirements, Nevada will not look at the trust assets when considering whether the applicant qualifies for Medicaid.

 So what are some the requirements?
 The SNT must be set up during life and be irrevocable.
-Even though the SNT is self-settled, it is actually established by the applicant’s parent, grandparent, legal guardian, or a court.
-The applicant, the applicant’s spouse, and the applicant’s child cannot set up the special needs trust.
+The SNT may be established by the applicant, if they have the appropriate capacity, or by the applicant’s parent, grandparent, legal guardian, or a court.
+Oddly, neither the applicant’s spouse nor the applicant’s child can set up the special needs trust.
 Once set up, the applicant’s assets go into the trust.